 1. Coffee Drinkers Have a Tendency to Live Longer

-One of the best things about coffee is the health benefits that it offers to coffee drinkers.
-It has been known that people who drink coffee are less likely to develop or suffer from Type 2 diabetes and Parkinson’s Disease.
+One of the best things about coffee is the health benefits that it offers.
+Various research has said that people who drink coffee are less likely to develop or suffer from Type 2 diabetes and Parkinson’s Disease.

 A regular cup of joe is jam-packed with powerful antioxidants that protect against free radicals.
 This means that every cup of coffee will not just give out a powerful energy boost but will also improve health and reduce the risk of developing a disease.